Canadian Prescribed Interest Rates

 If you and other family members own less than 10% of the corporation, your transactions are treated the same as if you were an employee.

-General Taxability Rule: Generally, when a loan is made by the corporation to a shareholder, a taxable benefit arises for the shareholder.
+General Taxability Rule: Generally, when a loan is made by the corporation to a shareholder, it results in a taxable benefit for the shareholder.
 The amount received must be included in the recipient's income in the year the money was received.
-When the loan is repaid, it can be deducted from income in the year of payment.
+When the loan is repaid, it can be deducted from income in the year of repayment.
 Avoid missing the repayment terms as there are unwanted tax consequences.

 However, there are exceptions to this rule*.